-In pursuing these aims, the course will do so through both investigation and design; using and advancing fundamental process engineering, fluid mechanics and thermodynamics principles; and building computer programs and using CAE tools.
+These aims will be pursued through both investigation and design; using and advancing fundamental process engineering, fluid mechanics and thermodynamics principles and using CAE tools.
 Thus, the course also aims to enhance student's foundational skills which have value well beyond the atmospheric pollution domain.